KUJP-code/KU-wiki/src/content/docs/setsumeikai/sm_testing_en.md

 ![Manage setsumeikais button](../../../../public/manage_setsumeikai.png)

 Fill in the form 2-3 times to create some setsumeikais.
+Add some "Involved Schools" for each setsumeikai.
+The setsumeikai will appear on the schedules for those schools, and they will have access to manage it.

 ![Setsumeikai form](../../../../public/setsumeikai_form.png)